Back to Blog

 Instagram's caption culture is more curated.
 Users expect slightly more polish, and the platform supports longer captions that can tell a micro-story or provide context.

 The biggest differentiator on Instagram is hashtag strategy.
 Instagram allows up to 30 hashtags, and using them strategically remains one of the most effective organic discovery tools on the platform.
-The Captioner generates a mix of high-volume hashtags (broad reach), medium-volume hashtags (moderate competition), and low-volume niche hashtags (high relevance).
+Use a mix of high-volume hashtags (broad reach), medium-volume hashtags (moderate competition), and low-volume niche hashtags (high relevance).
 This layered approach maximizes the chance of appearing in hashtag feeds across different audience sizes.

-Captions are written to be brand-forward.
+Captions can be brand-forward.
 They can be slightly aspirational, aesthetic, or storytelling-oriented.
 The call-to-action is typically softer than TikTok, often directing users to a link in bio or encouraging saves for later.

 YouTube and YouTube Shorts

 YouTube is fundamentally a search engine.
 Captions here are less about social engagement and more about discoverability.
-The Captioner generates three distinct elements for YouTube:
+Each video needs three distinct elements:

 Title: Crafted for click-through rate from search results and suggested videos.
 Titles are clear, keyword-rich, and benefit-driven.
 "How This $20 Gadget Replaced My Entire Desk Setup" outperforms "Cool Product Review" by orders of magnitude because it promises a specific, intriguing outcome.

 Description: The first 2-3 lines are critical because they appear in search previews.
-The Captioner front-loads relevant keywords and a clear product description.
+Front-load relevant keywords and a clear product description.
 The rest of the description provides additional context, links, and supporting information.

 Tags: YouTube tags help the algorithm understand content categorization.
-The Captioner generates a relevant tag list that covers the product category, use case, and related search terms.
+Cover the product category, use case, and related search terms.
 While tags carry less weight than they once did, they still contribute to how YouTube classifies and recommends content.

-For YouTube Shorts specifically, the approach blends YouTube's SEO discipline with the shorter, punchier format.
+For YouTube Shorts specifically, blend YouTube's SEO discipline with the shorter, punchier format.
 Titles are slightly more attention-grabbing, and descriptions are condensed.

 Facebook Reels